corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 ### Add the legacy contracts folder to networks containing pre-4.12 transactions

-When operating a network with 4.12 nodes using a ledger that existed prior to 4.12 you must store the old CorDapp contract JAR files in the Corda 4.12 node directory (see [Legacy contracts]({{< relref "#legacy-contracts" >}})).
+When operating a network with 4.12 nodes using a ledger that existed prior to version 4.12, you must store the old CorDapp contract JAR files in the Corda 4.12 node directory (see [Legacy contracts]({{< relref "#legacy-contracts" >}})).

 You must keep a copy of the old CorDapp contracts JAR file.
 This file will be required if new Corda 4.12 nodes are introduced into a network containing nodes that have previously been upgraded.
 For steps describing adding a new node to an existing network of Corda 4.12 containing previously upgraded nodes, see [Adding new 4.12 nodes]({{< relref "#adding-new-412-nodes" >}}).